 I had the fuel pump replaced on my firebird, ran good before pump replacement.
 Now experiencing major engine stumble and backfiring with new fuel pump.
 I suspect impurities in fuel line.
 I'm getting approx 35 psi at fuel distributor which is ok.
 Need help!!
 Thanks.

-Replaced Fuel Pump on 1989 Firebird
+Replaced Fuel Pump on 1989 Firebird on 1990 Pontiac Firebird

+Did you replace the fuel filter?
+Also, can you verify the quality of the new pump?
+I'm showing you should get in the 40's in fuel pressure.
 Last, backfiring and stumble can definitely be caused by an air intake leak.
 Check your vacuum lines, intake gaskets, air box and tube.

 Thanks Dave, I'll check it out.!!

 I agree with Dave. get it re checked.
 Did you replace the fuel filter as well??
 Roy

 I replaced the fuel filter 1 month before the fuel pump went out.
 I think it's possible that it could be clogged as a result of the gas tank being removed and replaced.
 This is a new experience for me.
 This helps.
 Thanks for your feedback!!